Indian Armed Forces: Infantry

 Indian Army soldier from White Knight Corps, 2021.

 The Indian Army has also embarked on an infantry modernisation programme known as Futuristic Infantry Soldier As a System (F-INSAS).
 The infantry soldiers will be equipped with modular weapon systems that will have multiple functions.
-The core systems include bullet proof helmet and visor.
-The bullet proof helmet is an integrated assembly equipped with helmet mounted flashlight, thermal sensors and night vision device, miniature computer with audio headsets.
-The personal clothing of the soldier of the future would be lightweight with a bullet-proof jacket.
+The core systems include bullet proof helmet and a visor.
+The bulletproof helmet is an integrated assembly equipped with helmet mounted flashlight, thermal sensors, a night vision device, a miniature computer, and audio headsets.
+The personal clothing of the soldier of the future would be lightweight with a bulletproof jacket.
 The futuristic jacket would be waterproof, yet it would be able to breathe.
-The new attire will enable the troops to carry extra loads and resist the impact of nuclear, chemical and biological warfare.
+The new attire will enable the troops to carry extra loads and resist the impact of nuclear, chemical, and biological warfare.
 The new uniform will have vests with sensors to monitor the soldier's health parameters and to provide quick medical relief.
 The weapons sub-system is built around a multi-calibre individual weapon system with the fourth calibre attached to a grenade launcher.
-These include a 5.56 mm, a 7.62 mm and a new 6.8 mm under development for the first time in India.
+These include a 5.56 mm, a 7.62 mm, and a new 6.8 mm under development for the first time in India.

-In November 2013, the Indian Army moved a step closer to the battlefield of the future, where command networks know the precise location of every soldier and weapon, with whom generals can exchange reports, photos, data and verbal and written communications.
+In November 2013, the Indian Army moved a step closer to the battlefield of the future, where command networks know the precise location of every soldier and weapon, with whom generals can exchange reports, photos, data, and verbal and written communications.
 Army headquarters called in 14 Indian companies and issued them an expression of interest (EoI) for developing a Battlefield Management System (BMS).
-The BMS will integrate combat units – armoured, artillery and infantry regiments, infantry battalions, helicopter flights, etc. – into a digital network that will link together all components of the future battlefield.
+The BMS will integrate combat units – armoured, artillery, and infantry regiments, infantry battalions, helicopter flights, etc. – into a digital network that will link together all components of the future battlefield.
 While precise costs are still unclear, vendors competing for the contract say the army expects to pay about Rs 40,000 crore for developing and manufacturing the BMS.
 However, in 2015, the Indian Army decided to replace the F-INSAS program in favour of two separate projects.
-The new program will have two components: one arming the modern infantry soldier with the best available assault rifle, carbines and personal equipment such as the helmet and bulletproof vests, the second part is the Battlefield Management Systems (BMS).
+The new program will have two components: one arming the modern infantry soldier with the best available assault rifle, carbines, and personal equipment such as the helmet and bulletproof vests, and the second part is the Battlefield Management Systems (BMS).